Dharmatma: Synopsis

 Natwar and Rishi attack a Matka centre of Dharmatma, injuring him and Kundan.
 They order a nurse to help Kundan kill Dharmatma.
 In Afghanistan, Ranbir gets the news of the attack on his father and returns to India.
-Kundan kills Dharmatma, assisted by the nurse but loses his ring given to him by his wife.
+Kundan kills Dharmatma, assisted by the nurse but loses the ring gifted to him by his wife.
 Ranbir arrives and finds that his father is dead.
-He promises to his father that he will find out his murderer and punish him.
-Some days later, Ranbir with Anu, a childhood friend who secretly loves him, goes out for a drive, where he is attacked by goons sent by Anokhelal.
+He promises to avenge his father.
+Some days later, Ranbir goes for a drive with Anu, a childhood friend who secretly loves him, and he is attacked by goons sent by Anokhelal.
 The doctor who operated on his father gives him the ring which he found in Dharmatma's hand and tells him that his father died from suffocation.
-Ranbir suspects a hospital employee to be a part of the conspiracy and asks the doctor about the nurse on duty that night.
+Ranbir suspects a hospital employee to be a part of his father's murder and asks the doctor about the nurse on duty that night.
 He visits her house only to find her killed by Natwar and Rishi.
 He tries the ring on her hand, but it doesn't fit.

 Kundan arrives and lies to him that Vikram Singh is the killer and asks Ranbir to kill Vikram Singh.

 Meanwhile, at Anokhelal's place, they raise a toast for dead Dharmatma.
 Ranbir arrives there.
 Kundan, Natwar, and Rishi hide upstairs and position a sniper to kill Ranbir.
 Downstairs, Ranbir accepts the drug deal, which his father declined and provides them with ₹ 5 million but on a condition that they will give him Vikram Singh, dead or alive, to which Anokhelal agrees.
 Anokhelal signals Natwar to stop Kundan from firing at Ranbir, which makes Kundan very angry.
 He returns home, drunk with a prostitute which makes Mona furious.
 Drunk and angry, Kundan beats Mona.
 This infuriates Ranbir.
 He arrives at their place and beats Kundan, but Mona stops him pleading him not to make her a widow.
 Kidnapped Vikram Singh is killed by Anokhelal.

-Then they take his dead body in a coffin and meet Ranbir in a church burying ground.
+They take his dead body in a coffin and meet Ranbir in a church's graveyard.
 Ranbir tries the ring on Vikram Singh, but it doesn't fit.
-Then Anokhelal laughs at him and confessing that he got his father killed.
+Then Anokhelal laughs at him and confesses that he got his father killed.
 The police prevent goons from killing Ranbir, killing Anokhelal and his brother Biradar, but Ranbir is injured, too.
 He thanks the police for saving his life and departs.